yankoshbadal/tumpic2.0/README.md

 # tumpic2.0
-This is one of my first project on web development
+This is one of my first projects on web development